Transitioning from Early Intervention Services to Preschool Services

 The Milestone Moments booklet includes full milestone checklists for all domains of early development.
 It covers ages 2 months through 5 years and matches the recommended ages for well-child visits.
 It includes age-appropriate activities that a parent can use at home to engage their child and encourage development.

-Concerned about Development: How to Help Your Child Tip Sheet
+Concerned about Development: How to Get Help for Your Child Tip Sheet

 CDC Tip Sheet for parents of children 0-5 who may have concerns about development.